remojansen/app-service-demo/README.md

 # DEMO

+:warning: **Warning: This project is for demonstration purposes only and is not production-ready.
+Microsoft is not responsible for any issues arising from its usage.**

 This demo showcases how to implement JWT Auth in Azure Event Grid (MQTT).

 The backend can be deployed to Azure App Service as a Docker Container by pushing it to an Azure Container Registry.